Ecogenomics/GTDBTk/README.md

 * [FastTree](http://www.microbesonline.org/fasttree/) >= 2.1.9: Price MN, et al. 2010 FastTree 2 -- Approximately Maximum-Likelihood Trees for Large Alignments. <i>PLoS ONE</i>, 5, e9490.

 GTDB-Tk also assumes the Python 2.7.x and Perl interpreters are on your system path.
-_NOTE_ : You need to make sure that the folder where perl modules (*.pm) are located is part the @inc variable.
+_NOTE_ : Perl interpreter requires Moose and IPC::Run modules.
+You need to make sure that the folder where perl modules (*.pm) are located is part the @inc variable.
 If it is not , you can set the PERL5LIB ( or PERLIB) environment variable the same way you set PATH environment variable.
 Every directory listed in this variable will be added to @inc. i.e:
 ```